 “We know that Latinos will play an integral part in helping America reach President Obama’s goal of having the highest college graduation rate in the world by 2020,” said U.S. Secretary of Education Arne Duncan.²

-This would be so much easier if Democrats would just knock off the flimsy excuses and admit what they want (see: Just Admit It.
-Illegals From Mexico are the Prize).
+This would be so much easier if Democrats would just knock off the flimsy excuses and admit what they want.
 Our next generation of Einsteins is not going to come from Latin America.
 Just the opposite.
 Illegal Latino immigrants will drag us down because of their low educational attainment and minimal job skills.
 Those who are here legally already present extreme challenges for our school system.
 Despite all the Washington hype about America’s future being tied to Latinos (see: Obama Gives His Chosen a Slogan), the only reason we are joined at the hip is that the majority of illegal immigrants come from Latin America, and Democrats are slavering over thoughts of their support.
 The problem for taxpayers is that if we turn these illegal Latino immigrants into legal residents it would take a heroic effort to bring their education and skills to a level where they are not a liability.

 The Labor Department has fessed up to a problem that mocks Arne Duncan’s statement about Latino college graduates: